WilliamJudge94/sxdm/docs/analysis.rst

 General User Analysis
 ======================

-Sometime the build in functions do not align with what Users of the module would like to do.
+Sometime the built in functions do not align with what Users of the module would like to do.
 For this there is a general multiprocessing tool for pixel by pixel diffraction pattern analysis.

 Standard Set Up